Vipuldcm/TransLink/README.md

 6. Adding it to favourites and renaming to:  99 UBC B-Line – Morning Schedule
 7. Validating the favourite in **Manage my favourites.

-How to use the project
+How to use the project:
   1.Navigate to the folder you want to clone the repo.
-2.Type command git clone https://github.com/Vipuldcm/TransLink.git
+  2.Type command git clone https://github.com/Vipuldcm/TransLink.git .
-3.cd Translink
+  3.cd Translink.
   4. If not installed please install maven in your system.
 Run mvn clean install.
   You can see the execution.